CrocoFactory/sensei/README.md

 and maps the API response into the `Pokemon` model.
 The code omits the function body since Sensei handles calls through the function's signature.

+## Comparison

+**Sensei** 👍: It provides a high level of abstraction.
+Sensei simplifies creating API wrappers, offering decorators for easy routing, data validation, and automatic mapping of API responses to models.
+This reduces boilerplate and improves code readability and maintainability.

+**Bare HTTP Client** 👎: A bare HTTP client like `requests` or `httpx` requires manually managing requests, handling response parsing, data validation, and error handling.
+You have to write repetitive code for each endpoint.

 ## OOP Style

 There is a wonderful OOP approach proposed by Sensei: